Shirin Sohani

-Shirin (Fatemeh) Sohani (born 1986, Tehran, Iran) is an Iranian animation director and designer.
+Shirin (Fatemeh) Sohani (born 9 August 1986) is an Iranian animation director and designer.

 Life

-Sohani graduated with a Bachelor's degree in Handicrafts from the University of Art in 2010 and a Master's degree in Animation from the Faculty of Cinema and Theater at the University of Art, Tehran (2013).
+Sohani graduated with a Bachelor's degree in handicrafts from the University of Art in 2010 and earned a Master's degree in animation from the university's the Faculty of Cinema and Theater in 2013.

-In 2025, the short animation In the Shadow of the Cypress, co-directed by Shirin Sohani and Hossein Molayemi, won the Academy Award for Best Animated Short Film at the 97th Academy Awards.
-This achievement, marking the first Oscar in the history of Iranian animation, is considered a milestone in the country's animation cinema.
+In 2025, the short animation In the Shadow of the Cypress, co-directed by Sohani and Hossein Molayemi, won the Academy Award for Best Animated Short Film at the 97th Academy Awards.
+This achievement marked the first Oscar in the history of Iranian animation.